 Choosing the best pool heater for your pool means considering the size of the pool, the type of pool (above-ground or in-ground), and the average temperatures where you live.
 This list of recommended pool heaters considers these factors, plus type, value, and ease of installation.

-- BEST ABOVE-GROUND: Fafco Solar Bear Economy Heating System
+- ALSO CONSIDER: Fafco Solar Bear Economy Heating System

 Types of Pool Heaters